billmclean/Julia_Lessons/markdown/lesson04.md

 ```
 x = 3
 y = 1
+z = -2
-g(y, x)
+g(y, x, z)
 ```
-and the result would be the same as typing `g(1, 3)`.
+and the result would be the same as typing `g(1, 3, -2)`.
 In practice, to avoid confusion, we most often use the same names for actual arguments as those used for the dummy arguments, except when the former are literal constants like `1` and `3`.